-WHAT TO EXPECT ON CLINIC VISITS
+WHAT TO EXPECT DURING CLINIC VISITS

-- Once you are discharged from the inpatient unit, you will return to the clinic for lab work and provider appointments.
-This may include weekends and holidays. - You will receive your first appointment time from the discharge nurse on North 10.
-The clinic staff will make subsequent appointments. - Caregivers not allowed in clinic, except during a provider visit.
-You will see a doctor or advanced practice provider once a week. - You caregivers can wait in the waiting rooms on North Ground, Main 1 or Gateway Building. - Cell phones are a good way of communicating with your caregivers, so they know when to come get you. - When checking in, please report if you or caregivers have new upper respiratory symptoms, fever, or GI symptoms.
+- The Discharge Nurse on North 10 will give you at discharge an informational sheet, "Tips for Your Clinic Visits". - You will receive your first appointment time from the discharge nurse on North 10.
+The clinic staff will make subsequent appointments. - Caregivers are not allowed in clinic, except during a provider visit.
+You will see a doctor or advanced practice provider once a week. - Your caregivers can wait in the waiting rooms on North Ground, Main 1 or Gateway Building. - Cell phones are a good way of communicating with your caregivers, so they know when to come get you. - When checking in, please report if you or caregivers have new upper respiratory symptoms, fever, or GI symptoms.
 You may need to be isolated in a private room for these conditions.
-Do not walk around the clinic and expose other patients. - Upon arrival to the clinic, weight and vital signs obtained.
-Blood drawn for testing. - Depending on your lab test results, you may need blood products, fluids or electrolyte replacement.
-The length of time you will spend in the clinic varies.
-It can be between 2-6 hours. - Bring food and drink to clinic. - Bring your medications that you will need in clinic.
-This includes your scheduled medications and your "as needed" medications. - On your first clinic visit, you will need to bring all your discharge medications and Medication Sheet with you.
-The pharmacist in the clinic and the nurse will need to see them - Wear comfortable clothing.
+Do not walk around the clinic and expose other patients. - Upon arrival to the clinic, weight and vital signs are obtained and blood is drawn for testing.

+- Depending on your lab test results, you may need blood products, fluids or electrolyte replacement.
+The length of time you will spend in the clinic varies from 2-6 hours. - Bring food and drink to clinic. - Bring your medications that you will need in clinic.
+This includes your scheduled medications and your "as needed" medications. - On your first clinic visit, you will need to bring all your discharge medications for your nurse to review with you. - Wear comfortable clothing.
 Bring a sweater if you are subject to being cold. - You may want to bring a book, magazine, laptop or other form of entertainment to help pass the time. - Make a list of questions that may come up at home and bring them with you to discuss with the nurses or doctors.